TheLoneInitiate/Godot-4-Modular-Developer-Console/README.md

 It will then automatically set the console.tscn as an autoload singleton in your project settings.
 To test it, launch your project and use the ` key to open the console.

+If you get an annoying warning about console.tscn uid, just go to addons/ModularDevConsole/ and open the console.tscn then cntrl+s save and reload the project.
+It will stop giving the warning.

 Make sure the following directory paths exists : res://addons/ModularDevConsole/logs res://addons/ModularDevConsole/commands